Death Arms (novel)

 Death Arms is a novel by K. W. Jeter published in 1987.

 Plot summary

-Death Arms is a novel in which a scheme involves assassinating humanity's collective unconscious.
+Death Arms is a novel in which a scheme involves attempting to assassinate the entire collective unconscious of humanity.

 Reception

 Dave Langford reviewed Death Arms for White Dwarf #92, and stated that "Stripped of savage imagery, this would be a thin story; Jeter drives it at stomach jolting pace to the hero's final realization that he can save the world despite being horribly dead."